Binghampton was a Mormon community located along the Rillito River north of Tucson.

 The Brandi Fenton Memorial Park is located in this area of Pima County.
 This 63-acre park is named after Brandi Fenton, a 13-year-old girl who was killed in an automobile accident in March 2003.
 In this park are a visitor’s center and five historic buildings from Binghampton.

-One of the buildings is Binghampton is an 1898 home, often referred to as the Davidson Place.
+One of the buildings is an 1898 Binghampton home, often referred to as the Davidson Place.

 "Binghampton along the Rillito."
 Desert Leaf.
 January 2008.
 Page 40.